Azure/Azure-Verified-Modules/docs/content/faq/_index.md

 The AVM core team plans to have migrated the majority of the CARML modules to AVM by the end of 2023.

 ---

+## What is the difference between the Bicep Registry and AVM?
+(How) Do they come together?

+The Public Bicep Registry (backed by the [BRM repository](https://aka.ms/BRM)) is Microsoft's official Bicep Registry for 1st party-supported Bicep modules.
+It has existed for a while now and has seen quite some contributions.

+As various teams inside Microsoft have come together to establish a "One Microsoft" IaC approach and library, we started the AVM initiative to bridge the gaps by defining specifications for both Bicep and Terraform modules.

+In the BRM repo today, "vanilla modules" (non-AVM modules) can be found in the `/modules` folder, while AVM modules are located in the `/avm` folder.
+Both are being published to the same endpoint, the Public Bicep Registry.
+AVM Bicep modules are published in a dedicated namespace, using the `avm-res` & `avm-ptn` prefixes to make them distinguishable from the Public Registry's "vanilla modules".

+---

 ## What does AVM mean by "WAF Aligned"?

 {{< hint type=tip >}}